-3.6.
+2.6.
 Excuse & Medical Report

 One of the questions that students are most curious about and ask is whether the medical report they receive from hospitals is valid or not for absenteeism.
 A medical report cannot be used as an excuse for absence.
 In other words, getting a report for the day you did not come to school does not affect your absence time.
 If you are unwell on the days of the midterm exams, you must document your illness with a doctor's report and submit your report to the Department Head along with a petition addressed to the School of Foreign Languages.
 Thus, your situation will be evaluated and if deemed appropriate, you can take the make-up exam.
+The reports will not be considered by our school for the other assessment types.

-4. Testing & Assessment
+3. Testing & Assessment

-You can see the details about how you are going to be tested and your performance is going to be assessed both during the semesters and off-semester time.
+You can see the details about how you are going to be tested, and your performance is going to be assessed both during the semesters and off-semester time.

-4.1.
+3.1.
 Proficiency Exam & Exemption